How To Become A Zoo Keeper

 Educational Requirements

-A levels or higher education qualifications
+A levels or college certifications

 A college degree in biology or animal science